 A ‘unique resource locator’ (URL) is the address at which a web page is found.
 Our support website, for example, can be found at "http://support.unbounce.com/home"

 Combined, these parts tell a browser which web pages to display and where to find them.

 A Canonical Name Record (CNAME) is a bit of internet trickery that allows a URL to show pages hosted at a different domain.

 For a variety of reasons, your Unbounce landing pages are permanently hosted on our servers at unbouncepages.com.

-When you first publish a page, it appears at the URL unbouncepages.com/yourpage.
+When you first publish a page, it appears on our test domain at the URL "unbouncepages.com/yourpage".
 However, you might not want your visitors to see that your landing pages are hosted at Unbounce.
 You might want your visitors to see your pages at your own domain.
 Likewise, you might be running an ad campaign with a service like Google AdWords who require your pages to appear on your own domain.
-Most importantly, pages hosted on the unbouncepages.com domain will not be indexed be search engines.
+Also, pages hosted on the unbouncepages.com domain will not be indexed be search engines.

 A CNAME record is the techno-babble way to do this.